 Green Spaces And Parks

 Tampa has over ten dog-friendly parks alone.
 One of the most popular parks for an emotional support animal in Tampa is the Curtis Hixon Waterfront Dog Park.
 This park has its own agility course where dogs can run through tunnels or jump over structures.
 There are also numerous hiking trails and lake outings to enjoy.
 The Logan Gate Dog Park is also a favorite among dog owners, as it has a 5-acre play area for dogs, this area is split in half to keep smaller and bigger breeds separate in order to avoid injuries on the playground.

 There is anything but a shortage of dog-friendly restaurants in Tampa where you and your ESA can spend time together enjoying local cuisine.
 Most restaurants offer your dogs a bowl of water upon arrival and have their own unique doggy menu to order from, so your canine companion can also enjoy the spoils of relaxation.
 A popular and stand out restaurant like Sail Pavilion on the Riverwalk offers a cleanup station, free doggy treats, and a dog menu with delicious and healthy smoothies for you ESA, perfect for a summers day outing.

 Tampa, Florida offers so many activities for ESA’s and their owners.
-This lovely town is the perfect place to stay or to visit with your ESA.
-With a dog-friendly town like Tampa, there is no harm in asking if your ESA can enter restaurants, shopping centers or public places where only service dogs are allowed, as most people tend to be reasonable and accepting of ESA’s.
+With a dog-friendly town like Tampa, there is no harm in asking if your emotional support animal can enter restaurants, shopping centers or public places where only service dogs are allowed, as most people tend to be reasonable and accepting of ESA’s.